DeanLuus22021994/zatrust-quickstart/README.md

 Repo guidance for GitHub Copilot

 See `.github/copilot-instructions.md` for conventions and architectural guidance to keep changes DRY, SRP, SOLID, modular, and testable.

+Permissions / node_modules note

+Previously a named Docker volume was used for `node_modules`.
+This caused `EACCES` during `npm install` in the Dev Container because the volume root was owned by root.
+The setup now keeps `node_modules` inside the project bind mount for simplicity.
+If you need to isolate Linux-only dependencies from the host (e.g. on Windows), you can reintroduce a named volume and add a root-owned chown step before installing dependencies.